briansunter/site/site/blog/python-setup-pyenv-poetry.md

 - **Homebrew** installs development tools on macOS.
 Follow the instructions here to set it up if you haven't already https://brew.sh/

 - **Python** is a programming language, but there's also a command line tool called `python` on your computer that runs Python code.
 The Python language and tool are continually being updated with new features and versions.
 Projects usually need a specific version of Python installed to work correctly.
-There's probably a version of Python already installed on your local computer, but it's unlikely to be the version you want, and there may be file permission issues if you use it.
+There's probably a version of Python already installed on your local computer, but it's unlikely to be the exact version you want.

 - **pyenv** lets you easily install the exact Python version you want and switch between different Python versions for different projects.